 Focus on what works best for your family

-Ziegler explains that some people think more options are better, so parents spend hours researching the best choices for their kids.
-But she has found that more options can lead to parents feeling burned out.
+Ziegler explains that some people think more options are better.
+So parents spend hours researching the best choices for their kids.
+But she has found that more options can lead to parenting burnout and exhaustion.

 “Whatever a parent picks, they feel like maybe the other option would have been better,” says Ziegler.
-“They can also get paralyzed in fear and either don’t make a decision or make a poor decision based out of fear.”
+“They can also get paralyzed in fear.
+Then they either don’t make a decision or make a poor decision based out of fear.”

 She recommends prioritizing what is necessary by differentiating between wants and needs.
 She suggests shifting your mind-set from “the best” to “what works.”
 That’s especially important as the pandemic presents less-than-ideal choices for schooling and other aspects of everyday life.